About AC Design

 Removing a Chimney Breast: The removal of a chimney breast can have significant implications for the stability of a building.
 A structural engineer can assess the load-bearing capacity of the surrounding structure and propose suitable alternatives to ensure structural stability.

 Modifying or Removing Internal Walls: Internal walls, particularly load-bearing walls, are integral to a building’s structure.
 When considering modifications or removal, a structural engineer can evaluate the impact on the overall stability of the building and propose solutions to maintain structural integrity.
+It is essential to adhere to local load bearing wall regulations in New York to ensure compliance with safety standards.
+Understanding these regulations can help homeowners navigate the complexities of renovation projects, minimizing the risk of structural failure.
+Additionally, consulting with qualified professionals familiar with these specific codes can provide valuable guidance throughout the process.

 Fitting Solar Panels: The installation of solar panels often involves modifying the roof structure.
 A structural engineer can assess the roof’s capacity to support the added weight and recommend appropriate reinforcements if necessary.